Unique3D: High-Quality and Efficient 3D Mesh Generation from a Single Image: Experiments

 \textbf{Quantitative Comparison:} In line with previous work, we evaluate our results using the Google Scanned Objects (GSO)~\cite{GSO} dataset.
-We randomly select 30 objects and render frontal views at a resolution of $1024\times 1024$ as input for all methods.
+We render frontal views at a resolution of $1024\times 1024$ with Blender EEVEE as input for all methods.
 All generated mesh results are normalized to the bounding box $[-0.5, 0.5]$ to ensure alignment.
 The geometric quality is assessed by calculating the distance to the ground truth mesh using metrics such as Chamfer Distance (CD), Volume IoU, and F-Score.
 Concurrently, we render $24$ views around the object, selecting one of $[0, 15, 30]$ for elevation angles and $8$ evenly distributed azimuth angles spanning a full 360-degree rotation.
 We employ PSNR, SSIM, LPIPS, and Clip-Similarity~\cite{CLIP} to evaluate the visual quality.
 The results are presented in Table~\ref{tab:quant_full}.
-As evidenced in table, both our geometric and material quality significantly outperform those of existing methods.
+As evidenced in table, both our geometric and material quality outperform those of existing methods.
+We find that ISOMER can even be used to improve the consistency of other methods.
+For example, in Table~\ref{tab:quant_full}, we replace Wonder3D's reconstruction method with ISOMER, which is not only faster but also of higher quality.